DelphinusLab/prover-node-docker/README.md

 If you run the mongodb service with default options, there is no need to configure anything as the checkpointed database will be initialized and restored automatically.

-#### Network Mode: Host
+#### Using Custom MongoDB Port

-If you are using `network_mode: host`, some consideration should be made for the initialization process.
+If you are using a custom port (non 27017), some consideration should be made for the initialization process.

 Mongodb initializes the database by spawning a temporary mongodb process which will require binding to a port.